 - The Raspberry Pi (RPi) at the radio station location.

 - An Internet connected laptop or mobile device running a compatible Internet browser.

 The RPi runs a custom software image that is a free download from RemoteTx.
 The operator is issued a unique callsign key from RemoteTx that is installed on the custom image.
 This allows the RPi to establish a secure encrypted connection to the RemoteTx Internet cloud servers when it boots.
 This connection is unique to the station call sign and remains established as long as the Rpi is powered on and the Internet connection is functioning.
 If there is an Internet disruption it will re-connect automatically once the disruption is resolved.
 This connection is used by RemoteTx to control radios and sound cards connected to the Rpi.

 The RemoteTx® cloud service is provisioned nearest to the global location of the operator’s radio station.
 This ensures minimum latency and optimum network performance regardless of which world region the station is in.

 Internet Remote Device (laptop, tablet, phone)

 Remote operation of the station is initiated by opening an Internet browser on a laptop or mobile device and going to https://call-sign.remotetx.net .
-The user will be prompted for a username and password and then will be granted access to the radio control interface which is delivered from the RemoteTx Internet cloud servers.
+This initiates a secure ssl connection and the user will be prompted for a username and password and then be granted access to the radio control interface which is delivered from the RemoteTx cloud servers.
 The first time the user connects to RemoteTx, the browser will prompt the user to allow access to use the microphone of the device.
 This allows bi-directional audio to be managed within the browser without installing plugins or extra software.